orange-lang/orange-docs/language/constants.md

 - `f`: `float`
 - `d`: `double`

-Strings can neither be prefixed nor suffixed.
+Strings and chars can neither be prefixed nor suffixed.
 They must begin and end with double quotes, but double qoutes can be contained inside the string if they are escaped using a `\`.